 Don’t let the fear of dental prices keep you from getting the care you deserve for optimum oral health.
 Instead, turn to Penn Dental Medicine, where you can receive comprehensive dental care with an affordable dentist, including:

 If you are in need of or interested in learning more information about the pricing associated with the services above, one of our PDM financial counselors is happy to discuss payment options with you.
-While we are only able to take emergency cases for current patients at this time, we welcome your inquiry.
-We are happy to connect you with service when we are able to schedule appointments again.
+To schedule your appointment, please give us a call at 215-898-8965.